KarimAbdelnasser/udagram/documentation/pipeline-process.md

 -The build job is run first.

--The deploy job is run after the build job and manual approval.
+-The deploy job is run after the build job.